SoCXin/doc/docs/Miscellaneous/ststm32/stm32cube_debugging_unit_testing.rst

     }

 Now we are ready to upload tests to the board.
-To do this we can use ``Test`` option from the Project Tasks menu, ``Tasks: Run Task... > PlatformIO Test`` option from the top menu or Test button on :ref:`ide_vscode_toolbar`:
+To do this we can use ``Test`` option from the Project Tasks menu, ``Tasks: Run Task... > PlatformIO Test`` option from the top menu or Test button on :ref:`espressif_esp32s3`:

 .. image:: ../../_static/images/tutorials/ststm32/stm32cube-debugging-unit-testing-11.png